drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Volume Resistivity of composites**

-The volume resistivity of silicone rubber composites was listed in Table
+The volume resistivity of silicone rubber composites is listed in Table
-10. It can be seen that composites with high addition of filler loading enhanced its volume resistivity, from \>10^13^ to \>10^11^ Ω cm at 100 phr of *h*-BN.
-The existence of impurities and defects in the structure also can enhance the volume resistivity of composite \[47\].
-Addition of silicone resin did not give significant effect to volume resistivity property.
+10. It can be seen that composites with high filler loadings have enhanced volume resistivity, from \>10^13^ to \>10^11^ Ω cm at 100 phr of *h*-BN.
+The existence of impurities and defects in the structure also can enhance volume resistivity ^47^.
+Addition of silicone resin did not have significant effect on volume resistivity property.

 **Table 10.** Results of volume resistivity test of silicone rubber